semrush/intergalactic/website/docs/utils/neighbor-location/neighbor-location.md

 **NeighborLocation** is a component for grouping components.
 It indicates where the component is in relation to its neighbors.

-> 🙃 This violates many principles of building components, but the beautiful API and the necessary functionality
-> outweighed the valuations.
+> This component counts the number of its children and if you have a complex layout this can cause errors.

 For example, you can group together: